lobehub/lobe-chat/README.md

 ## 👋🏻 Getting Started & Join Our Community

-> 👉 Note: Please be aware that LobeChat is currently under active development and is not yet suitable for production use.
+> 👉 Note: Please be aware that LobeChat is currently under active development，feedback is welcome for any [issues][issues-url] encountered.

 |                                      |                                                                                                                    |
 | ------------------------------------ | ------------------------------------------------------------------------------------------------------------------ |